gwtproject/gwt-site/src/main/markdown/doc/latest/FAQ_GettingStarted.md

 ### How do I install GWT?<a id="How_do_I_install_GWT?"></a>

-For step-by-step instructions, see Getting Started: Quick Start [Installing Google Web Toolkit](../../gettingstarted.html).
+For step-by-step instructions, see Getting Started: Quick Start [Installing GWT](../../gettingstarted.html).

 ### Is GWT available in my country?
 Does it work for my language?<a id="Is_GWT_available_in_my_country?_Does_it_work_for_my_language?"></a>